-The Hall of Fame already includes names that are known for accomplishments that are known worldwide, nationally and as local legends.
+The Hall of Fame had already includes names recognized for accomplishments that are known worldwide, nationally and as local legends.
 The hall includes swimmer Katie Ledecky, gymnast Dominique Dawes, baseball hall of fame pitcher Walter Johnson, former NFL star Shawn Springs, tennis standout Jeri Ingram, soccer’s Bruce Murray, voice of Maryland sports Johnny Holliday and ESPN anchor Scott Van Pelt.
 The chair of the board of directors of the Sports Hall of Fame is Bob Milloy, who was inducted as a member after 47 years of coaching in which he became the winningest football coach in Maryland high school history.

 Learn more about the Sports Hall of Fame and the 2026 inductees.